codingconcepts/architecture-simplification/001_fragile_data_integrations/edge_computing/steps.md

 ### Summary

 * Eventually consistent for US and JP users
-* US and JP users have write to the EU
+* US and JP users have write data to the EU and wait for it to be asynchronously replicated back to their local regions
+  * Not only is this bad for user experience
+  * It's bad for regulatory compliance.
+Data might not be allowed to leave the US or JP
 * No control over what gets replicated and what doesn't (all-or-nothing)
+  * Which is also bad for regulator compliance
 * Will have to partition tables to achieve data residency
   * This breaks down, as writes have to go through EU anyway